 - Prevent the processing of their data for direct-marketing purposes;

 - Prevent processing that is likely to cause damage or distress to themselves or anyone else.

 We will take appropriate security measures against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.

 We will put in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
-Personal data will only be transferred to a data processor if he agrees to comply with those procedures and policies, or if he puts in place adequate measures himself.

 We will maintain data security by protecting the confidentiality, integrity and availability of the personal data, defined as follows: